giveitanudge/Predicted-Attention-Docs/index.md

 This API allows clients to retrieve predicted attention (attentionScore) for given URLs.
 The Attention score is a predictive measure indicating the potential engagement or interest a URL might generate among a target audience.

+pAttention (Prediction Attention) is returned in the form of an Attention Score for each URL requested.
+- Low >15
+- Medium 16-30
+- Good 31-48
+- High 49-59
+- Excellent 60+

 ## Authentication

 All API requests require authentication via an API token.
 Include your API token in the header of each request using the Authorization key.